Panthera-Framework/panthera-docs/src/english/introduction/databases.md

 # Data objects - pantheraFetchDB

 `pantheraFetchDB` is a class that is able to turn database record into editable PHP object.
+Please note that all objects based on this class supports caching that improves overall performance, but can create possible issues if used without enough knowledge.

 ## Turning table into object